-Cheap flights to Ireland
+Cheap one-way & return flights to Ireland from London

-which are the other Airlines flying to Ireland?
+Which are the other airlines flying to Ireland?

 - British Airways

 - Aer Lingus

 - Air France